10 new series to marathon this weekend

 | SHANTARAM | APPLE TV+

-The series starring Charlie Hunnam (“Sons of Anarchy”) was supposed to be a movie starring and produced by Johnny Depp, but that incarnation never got off the ground.
-But perhaps the length of a movie would make adapting Gregory David Roberts’ best-selling novel more agile.
+The series starring Charlie Hunnam (“Sons of Anarchy”) was supposed to be a film starring and produced by Johnny Depp, but that incarnation never got off the ground.
+But perhaps the length of a movie would make the adaptation of Gregory David Roberts’ bestseller more agile.
 The complex plot, full of twists and slow to gather pace, is about the journey of a man named Lin, who, after escaping from an Australian prison, reinvents himself as a doctor in the slums of Bombay, India, in the 1980s.

 He ends up getting involved with a local mob boss (Alexander Siddig, from “Gotham”) and eventually uses his weapons trafficking and counterfeiting skills to fight off invading Russian troops in Afghanistan.
 At the same time, he falls in love with an enigmatic and intriguing woman named Karla (Antonia Desplat, from “Letter to the King”) and must choose between freedom or love and the complications that come with that choice.